Skip to main content

 Rule 3701-8-02 | Home visiting program eligibility.

-(A) The centralized intake and referral contractor shall ensure that every caregiver, parent or child referred to home visiting is determined eligible or not eligible within thirty days of the program referral, in accordance with the following:
+(A) The centralized intake and referral contractor will contact every caregiver or parent referred to home visiting to determine if they are eligible or not eligible within thirty days of the program referral, in accordance with the following:

-(1) Expectant families or caregivers of a child under the age of two whose family income is not in excess of two hundred per cent of the federal poverty level, unless approved by the department; and is in accordance with the fidelity standards for the home visiting model implemented, and meets any requirements of the funding source used to provide services.
+(1) Expectant families or caregivers of a child under the age of three whose family income is not in excess of two hundred per cent of the federal poverty level, unless approved by the department; and is in accordance with the fidelity standards for the home visiting model implemented, and meets any standards of the funding source used to provide services.

-(2) Any family or caregiver referenced in paragraph (A) of this rule who is enrolled in home visiting services, may be served in accordance with the age requirements as specified in section 3701.61 of the Revised Code, or exit the program in accordance with the fidelity standards for the home visiting model being implemented.
+(2) Any family or caregiver referenced in paragraph (A) of this rule who is enrolled in home visiting services, may be served in accordance with the age specifications in section 3701.61 of the Revised Code, or exit the program in accordance with the fidelity standards for the home visiting model being implemented.

-(C) When a family or caregiver is determined not eligible for home visiting services, the central intake and referral agency shall submit a letter in person, by e-mail, or by post mail stating the reasons they did not qualify for home visiting, present other potential service options available, and the process for reconsideration.
-This communication must be sent to the family or caregiver within ten days of the decision.
+(D) When a family or caregiver is determined not eligible for home visiting services, the central intake and referral agency will submit a letter in person, by e-mail, or by post mail stating the reasons they did not qualify for home visiting, present other potential service options available, and the process for reconsideration.
+This communication will be sent to the family or caregiver within ten days of the decision.

 Supplemental Information